wp-plugins/sz-google/readme.txt

 Yes, we have made available demonstration of the pages where the plugin installed to view the latest version of WordPress available at the moment.
 You can visit the specific web page <a href="https://startbyzero.com/wordpress/plugin-google/">SZ-Google Demo</a> to display many components in live demo.

-= All these functions in a single plugin affect performance? = The plugin was written in separate modules that are activated only on request. this allows saving both memory of CPU, obviously if all functions are activated the plugin needs resources, however senpre less than installing a high number of different plugins.
+= All these functions in a single plugin affect performance? = The plugin was written in separate modules that are activated only on request.
+This allows saving both memory of CPU, obviously if all functions are activated the plugin needs resources, however senpre less than installing a high number of different plugins.

 = Can I ask for the implementation of a new product google? = We take into consideration qualsiaqsi request is made by the community, of course, if a product is requested several times by diffrenti people will do anything to aqggiungerlo to our plugins.
 Write request in the forum or in the <a href="https://plus.google.com/communities/109254048492234113886">community</a>.